Ruby on Rails

 Active Job

-Error reporting during start-up
+Error reporting from initializers

 # config.ru begin require ::File.expand_path("../config/environment", __FILE__) rescue Exception => error Appsignal.send_error(error) raise end